 *This is a cupless run, so bring a sport bottle, or collapsable cup, or camel back and you can refill at the aide stations.
 There will be both water and Gatorade at the aide station.
 Snacks at aide the station will include goldfish, wheat thins, pickles, bananas, and oranges.
-We will have some breakfast food cooking and some special mid-night snacks!
 Be sure to hydrate before you run and eat something light.
 Save our heavy food for after the run!

 *Watch out for fellow runners.
 Some of the trails are narrow, and some are wide.
 Use trail running etiquette.